 5. Take an art lesson

-If you are in California Adventure visiting Anna & Elsa’s Royal Welcome in Animation Academy, hop on over to the Royal Academy next door for an art lesson from a Disney artist in sketching Disney characters.
+If you are in California Adventure visiting Anna & Elsa’s Royal Welcome in Animation Academy, hop on over to the Royal Academy next door.
+You can get an art lesson in sketching Disney characters from a Disney artist.
 You can keep your artwork.
 The last time we visited we learned how to draw vintage Minnie Mouse, and we have since learned to draw Winnie the Pooh, Dante from Coco, Goofy and more Disney friends,

 7. Take a cruise and then pick up a map

 This map will actually cost you a ride on the Jungle Cruise and either a jungle animal sound (Ribbit ribbit!) or a jungle joke.
 But seriously, after your ride, approach the cast member at the desk and ask for a map — it makes a great souvenir.